Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

-To develop a comprehensive theory predicting the measured $\kappa$ in both the metalattice and a broader class of highly-confined nanostructured systems \cite{Dabo2020,LinaYang2017,Heath2010,Termentzidis2018}, we combine a phonon hydrodynamics framework and the theory of rarefied gas dynamics in porous media \cite{Carman1956,Alvarez2010}.
-Previous work has demonstrated that nanoscale size and frequency effects on heat transport in silicon can be modeled in terms of non-local and memory effects, as described by the Guyer-Krumhansl equation (GKE) \cite{Guyer1966}, with {\it ab initio} geometry-independent coefficients \cite{Sendra2021,BeardoKnobloch2021}.
+To develop a comprehensive theory predicting the measured $\kappa$ in both the metalattice and a broader class of highly-confined nanostructured systems \cite{Dabo2020,LinaYang2017,Heath2010,Termentzidis2018}, we combine a phonon hydrodynamics framework \cite{Guo2015} and the theory of rarefied gas dynamics in porous media \cite{Carman1956,Alvarez2010}.
+Previous work has demonstrated that nanoscale size and frequency effects on heat transport in silicon can be modeled in terms of non-local and memory effects, as described by the Guyer-Krumhansl equation (GKE) \cite{Guyer1966}, with {\it ab initio} geometry-independent coefficients \cite{Sendra2021,BeardoKnobloch2021,RuizClavijo2021,Xiang2022}.
 However, the predictive capabilities of this hydrodynamic-like approach are restricted to systems with dimensions sufficiently large compared to the average bulk phonon MFP \cite{Beardo2019}, since nanoscale confinement modifies the {\it ab initio} phonon properties used to determine the GKE coefficients \cite{Melis2019, DESMARCHELIER2022123003}.
 This excludes the present metalattice and a broader class of nanostructured silicon materials.

 We overcome this limitation by using the similarities between the GKE and the Navier-Stokes equation for mass transport in fluids.
 In analogy to Stokes flow in incompressible fluids at low Reynolds numbers, we first simplify the GKE by assuming that, in highly-confined nanosystems, the thermal gradient is almost fully compensated by the viscous resistance described by the Laplacian term \cite{Alvarez2010}.
+Here, a highly-confined nanosystem refers to any crystalline semiconductor whose bulk average phonon MFP significantly exceeds the nanostructure length scale.

 The resulting transport equation is a Stokes equation analog in the absence of volume viscosity effects:

 where $\kappa_\text{GK}$ is the thermal conductivity appearing in the GKE and $\ell$ is an averaged resistive MFP known as the non-local length.
 In the previous equation, we identify $\mu\equiv\ell^2/\kappa_\text{GK}$ as the dynamic phonon gas viscosity, which models the strength of the interaction between the pore walls and the phonon population.